Shopify/quilt/packages/react-form/README.md

 ###### Return value:

 A list of dictionaries of `Field` objects representing the state of your input.
 It also includes functions to manipulate that state.
-Generally, you will want to pass these callbacks down to the component or components representing yournput.
+Generally, you will want to pass these callbacks down to the component or components representing your input.

 ##### Examples